Siddhant0507Shekhar/CardioWatch---Live-ECG-Web-App/README.md

 ## Setup Instructions
 1. Clone the repository to your local machine.
-2. Install the required dependencies using pip install -r requirements.txt.
+2. Then create a virtual enviroment using "python -m venv env" and activate it using ```env/Scripts/activate```
-3. Set up the necessary configurations in the Django settings file.
+3. Install the required dependencies using "pip install -r requirements.txt"
-4. Migrate the database using python manage.py migrate.
+4. Set up the necessary configurations in the Django settings file.
-5. Run the development server using python manage.py runserver.
+5. Migrate the database using "python manage.py migrate"
-6.
+6. Finally run the development server using "python manage.py runserver"

 ## Usage
 1. Access the web application through your preferred web browser.
 2. Register as a user or log in if you already have an account.